rails/rails/guides/source/active_record_validations_callbacks.md

 * +:in+ (or +:within+) - The attribute length must be included in a given interval.
 The value for this option must be a range.
 * +:is+ - The attribute length must be equal to the given value.

 The default error messages depend on the type of length validation being performed.
-You can personalize these messages using the +:wrong_length+, +:too_long+, and +:too_short+ options and <tt>%{count}</tt> as a placeholder for the number corresponding to the length constraint being used.
+You can personalize these messages using the +:wrong_length+, +:too_long+, and +:too_short+ options and `%{count}` as a placeholder for the number corresponding to the length constraint being used.
 You can still use the +:message+ option to specify an error message.

 ```ruby
 class Person < ActiveRecord::Base